bounav/open-USB-display-service-utility/README.md

-# apple-usb-display-service-utility
+# open-USB-display-service-utility

-Reverse engineering of the apple display service utilty
+Reverse engineering of the apple USB display service utilty